The Pudding Thieves: Production

 The film was shot from 1963 to 1967 on borrowed 16 mm film equipment.
 It was largely funded by director Brian Davies who was a director at La Mama Theatre.
 The script evolved during production and three separate endings were shot.

 Reception

 The film was not widely seen but was influential as many people associated with La Mama became key players in the Australian film revival of the 1970s.
+The film was screened at the Melbourne International Film Festival (MIFF) in 2022.